Alice Cadman – Singer, Entrepreneur, Educator

-Now based in West London, Alice studied in Manchester, recently gaining a First Class Honours degree from the Royal Northern College of Music, under the tutelage of Louise Winter.
-Alice continues to receive vocal tuition and musicianship training as a recipient of the Elizabeth Eagle-Bott Memorial Award, alongside music coaching through the support of the Webster & Davidson Trust.
+Alice Cadman, based in West London, studied in Manchester, gaining a First Class Honours degree from the Royal Northern College of Music, under the tutelage of Louise Winter.
+Alice, a mezzo-soprano, now studies with Marie Vassiliou.
+Following her studies at the RNCM, Alice received Kodály musicianship training and vocal tuition as a recipient of the Elizabeth Eagle-Bott Memorial Award for Visually Impaired Musicians, alongside music coaching through the support of the Webster & Davidson Trust.

-Born in Leicestershire, Alice, née Gildea, began vocal tuition at the age of thirteen alongside building a varied musical education as a member of the Leicestershire Schools Symphony Orchestra and various choirs and ensembles.
-Having won the Matthew Fulham Bursary for Young Musicians in her hometown to fund her auditions, Alice was fortunate enough to receive an entrance scholarship upon auditioning at the RNCM, where she began her studies for a Bachelor of Music (Hons) degree, initially with Stuart MacIntyre.
+Born in Leicestershire, Alice, née Gildea, began vocal tuition at the age of thirteen alongside building a varied musical education as principal oboist in the Leicestershire Schools Symphony Orchestra and as a member of various choirs and ensembles.
+Having won the Matthew Fulham Bursary for Young Musicians in her hometown to fund her auditions, Alice was fortunate enough to receive an entrance scholarship upon auditioning at the RNCM, where she began her studies for a Bachelor of Music (Hons) degree.
 During her time at the RNCM, Alice was a member of the chorus in both Donizetti’s ‘L’elisir d’amore’, and in Holst’s ‘Savitri’, along with playing the roles of ‘Clo Clo’ in Lehar’s ‘The Merry Widow’ and the ‘Nurse Maid’ in Kurt Weill’s ‘Street Scene’.